 What is Food poisoning?

 Food poisoning is very common in summer specially due to the favorable environment for the bacteria to grow in the food and release toxins.
-The bacterial growth is favored in hot and humid environment and thus food is highly susceptible to contain bacterial growth in summers.
+The bacterial growth is favored in hot and humid environment.
+Thus, food is highly susceptible to contain bacterial growth in summers.

 Food poisoning can be life threatening too if left unmanaged, specially in children and old age patients.

-There are around 250 different infections and diseases that come under the symptoms of food poisoning, most are caused by bacteria such as Salmonella, Shigella, E.coli, Campylobacter, Listeria, Botulism and norovirus, etc.
+There are around 250 different infections and diseases that come under the symptoms of food poisoning.
+Most of them are caused by bacteria such as Salmonella, Shigella, E.coli, Campylobacter, Listeria, Botulism and norovirus, etc.

 Signs and symptoms of Food poisoning

 - Dehydration (specially if vomiting and diarrhea left untreated)

 Consult a doctor immediately if you experience any of the symptoms of food poisoning to avoid any complication.

 Food poisoning is dangerous.
 However, it can be prevented easily through proper measures and food handling.
 Taking care of the food that you consume and eat is specially important in summers to avoid food poisoning.

 Certain tips to avoid food poisoning include: